Yes, paperless LOLER records are legally valid. Here is why.

 Audit your current records

-Before switching, take stock: how many assets do you manage?
-How many are on 6-month cycles vs 12-month?
-Where do your current records live — paper folders, spreadsheets, both?
-This tells you the migration scope.
+Before switching, take stock.
+How many assets do you manage?
+How many are on 6-month cycles versus 12-month?
+Where do your current records live: paper folders, spreadsheets, or both?
+This defines the migration scope and the data you need to import.

 2